General Residency Program See the calendar (Events, Updates tab) for 2014 activities

 - chef prepared dinners (4 nights per week) that foster artistic, cultural and inter-personal exchanges

-- bonfires by the pond, an outdoor shower (in addition to the real ones), a floating living room and lots of reasons to look ‘up’
+- bonfires by the pond, an outdoor shower (in addition to the real ones) and a floating living room

 Experience the calming effect that the I-Park landscape can have on the creative process, courtesy of The Moogist (Tim Tsang, 2012).